ResearchComputingServices/srna/README.md

 The directory *sequences* in the directory *srna* contains some sample genome sequences: K12.gb and JWGZ01.1.gbff.
 It also includes some samples of locus/gene tags for these sequences.

 - Example 1:
-Suppose that you would like to compute **all** sRNAs for the sequence K12.gb.
+Suppose that you would like to compute **all** asRNAs for the sequence K12.gb.
 The format for this file is genbank.
-The position to compute the sRNAS would be -10 and the length of the sRNAS would be 19.
+The offset position to compute the asRNAS would be -10 and the length of the asRNAS would be 19.
 The expected_cutoff and identity_percentage_cutoff  are 0.01 and 0.8, respectively.
-Additionally, for the sRNAs that contain hits in the genome, the program should recompute these sRNAS with a position of -15.
+Additionally, for the asRNAs that contain offset-hits in the genome, the program should recompute these asRNAS with a position of -15.
 Assume that the program was installed in the following path: /home/srna.
 Therefore, the sequences are located at directory /home/srna/sequences.
 For this example, the program should be executed like this:

 python main.py /home/srna/sequences/K12.gb genbank -10 19 0.01 0.8 -r -15

 The output of the program could look like this: K12.gb_03-08-2021 15:55:32_srna.xlsx and K12.gb_03-08-2021 15:55:34_tags.xlsx.

 - Example 2:
-Suppose that you would like to compute the sRNAs for *a set* of gene/locus tags given in a file.
+Suppose that you would like to compute the asRNAs for *a set* of gene/locus tags given in a file.
 The input file is JWGZ01.1.gbff and the set of tags is in tags_jwz.xlsx.
 The format for this file is genbank.
-The position to compute the sRNAs would be -8 and the length of the sRNAs would be 21.
+The position to compute the asRNAs would be -8 and the length of the asRNAs would be 21.
 The expected_cutoff and identity_percentage_cutoff are 0.01 and 0.8, respectively.
-Additionally, for the sRNAs that contain hits in the genome, the program should recompute these sRNAs with a position of -10.
+Additionally, for the asRNAs that contain hits in the genome, the program should recompute these asRNAs with a position of -10.
 Assume that the program was installed in the following path: /home/srna.
 Therefore, the sequences are located at directory /home/srna/sequences.
 For this example, the program should be executed like this:

 python main.py /home/srna/sequences/JWGZ01.1.gbff genbank -8 21 0.01 0.8 -r -10 -t home/srna/sequences/tags_jwz.xlsx